-ESSNET can assay low-abundan NUS National University of Singapore Complexes that qPSP cannot
+ESSNET can assay low-abundance complexes that qPSP cannot

 A: QPSP-ESSNET significant-complex overlaps

 B: P-value distribution for overlapping and non-overlapping QPSP complexes.

 C: Sampling abundance distribution.
 The left panel is a zoom-in of the right.
 The y-axis is the protein abundance while the four categories are the distribution of abundances of complexes found in QPSP, ESSNET.
 ESSNET unique (complement), and all proteins in RC.